William J. Maxwell College of Arts and Sciences

 Dr. João Sedycias, Dean

-Dr. Scott Mittman, Interim Associate Dean of Science
+Dr. Scott Mittman, Associate Dean of Sciences

 Dr. Maria Lynn, Interim Associate Dean of Arts, Humanities, and Social Sciences